vonbeitthia/ep-jails/README.md

 ## Installation

-The _install_ file assumes scripts are to be installed in _/usr/local/scripts/_ and creates a symlink to that directory.
+The _install_ file assumes scripts are to be installed in _/usr/local/bin/_ and creates a symlink to that directory.
 Possibly this needs to be done as root.

-> This should be changed to _/usr/local/bin/_ as the _bin/_ folder contains "common utilities, programming tools, and applications" (`man tier`).
-This change has the added benefit that the script is in the default $PATH.

 ## Usage